Skip to main content

 Initial Form I-17 Submission

-If you are a school official filing an initial Form I-17 petition, please find the appropriate Definition of Evidence guide for your school type under the Certification tab in the Schools and Programs section.
+If you are a school official filing an initial Form I-17 petition, please find the appropriate Definition of Evidence guide for your school type under the Certification section on the Schools and Programs page.

 Updates to Existing Forms I-17

-If you are a school official filing an update to your school’s existing Form I-17 petition, please find the appropriate filing evidence guide for your school under the Petition Updates tab in the Schools and Programs section.
+If you are a school official filing an update to your school’s existing Form I-17 petition, please find the appropriate filing evidence guide for your school under the Petition Updates section on the Schools and Programs page.

 Recertification of Form I-17

-If you are a school official filing for SEVP recertification, please go to the Recertification tab under Schools section of ICE.gov for the most up to date information for filing.
+If you are a school official filing for SEVP recertification, please go to the Recertification section on the Schools and Programs page for the most up-to-date information for filing.

 STEM OPT Extension